learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

 # with 24 degrees of freedom.
 # The difference between sample and population means is: 9.54
 ```

-    The sample contains 25 observations, having a mean of 109.5456 and a standard deviation (sigma) =  13.069276668584225 , with 24 degrees of freedom.
-The difference between sample and population means is: 9.545599999999993

 9.5 mean difference with a positive sign shows an increase in sample mean.